willow-rubenstein/CircleRGB/readme.md

 # CircleRGB - A Program by Ashe Muller
 > If you end up using this for a YouTube video or stream, credit is greatly appreciated!
 If you want to talk to me about any of this, my Discord is always open (Ashe#9450), or you can reach me [on twitter](https://twitter.com/MaleVTuber)!

-> Join the [Discord](https://discord.gg/FPwFZ7fS4Q) to get updated on new releases and meet other users!

 # How to run on windows:
 - Go to releases
 - Install latest release binary (includes all dependencies)